 “The digital economy will bring huge market opportunities for China and the other parts of the world, as technology has profoundly affected consumer behavior and raised the expectations of potential customers.”
 Iris Yen, vice-president of Nike Direct China said.

 Nike believes digitalization as a strategy in China will help it perform better in Chinese market.
 Focusing on digital platforms, Nike aggregates segmented users to create different communities and provide diverse online services and offline experiences.
 Also, for brand marketing and promotion, Nike integrates the resources such as retail terminals, digital platforms, and offline experience activities, etc. With the digital strategy in China, Nike is creating its brand ecosystem, which covers consumer insight, products innovation, customer experiences and value creation.
-The pattern is expected to constantly drive growth for Nike in China and help it lead the future of retail.
+The pattern is expected to constantly drive growth for Nike in the Middle Kingdom and help it lead the future of retail.